FOSDEM/website/content/interviews/2016-dan-mcdonald.markdown

 Q: Have you enjoyed previous FOSDEM editions?

-I have not, and am looking very much forward to it.
+I have not previously attended, but am looking very much forward to it.
 Many European illumos users & developers will be in attendance:  some of whom I have never met in person.
 I'm excited about face-to-face encounters.